AndreyTodorov/magic/ISSUES.md

+### ISSUES

 - [ ] Add three tabs for quickly switching between the three views (Player Schedule, Live Standings, Matches) or tap to collapse and expand the sections
 - [ ] In the player schedule, if a player has played all games, show the player's overall rating and color the row accordingly
 - [ ] Create and join tournaments buttons should be disabled if the user is inside a tournament.
 They have to leave the tournament first.
 - [ ] Add a "Best of X" dropdown to choose the number of games a player has to play to be considered a winner
 - [ ] Show to the user a better explanation of how the tiebreaking works with all the different options in a popup or similar
 - [ ] When a match is done, lock the match and show the winner.
 If the user wants to make changes to the results becaue of a mistake, they can undo the changes by unlocking the match.
 A simple confirm dialog should be shown to the user.
 - [ ] When ordering the matches, show the finished matches at the bottom
- - [ ] Using .env files for configuration
- - [ ] Deploy script to replace the environment variables placeholders in the build
- - [ ] add DATABASE_RULES to the database rules
+- [x] add DATABASE_RULES to the database rules